CarneyC/slate/source/index.html.md

 }
 ```

-This endpoint request an authorization code.
+This endpoint request an authorization code that expires after one use.

 ### HTTP Request